Introduction

 walking

 and less on the computer.
-At present we are considering providing one
+Currently we are considering providing one

 online ebook and see what the response is, I suspect we will not sell